-Sean Oesch received his PhD from the University of Tennessee in computer engineering.
-As a researcher at a national laboratory, he helps lead research at the intersection of machine learning and security, slings code, mentors students, and asks tough questions of data.
-Sean enjoys helping people grow—whether professionally or in their faith journey—as they navigate complex questions about philosophy, science, and Scripture.
+Sean Oesch received his PhD in computer engineering from the University of Tennessee.
+As a researcher at Oak Ridge National Laboratory, he helps lead research at the intersection of machine learning and security, slings code, mentors students, and asks tough questions of data.
+Sean is passionate about helping others understand the ethical and theological implications of artificial intelligence, and he engages prayerfully with people on the tough questions they ask in this broken world.

 Biography